 Breanna Draxler is an independent science and environment editor based in Seattle.
 Her clients include National Geographic and Knowable, among others.
 Previously, she has worked as an editor on staff at bioGraphic, Popular Science and Discover magazines.
 She initially got into the beat while working at the Center for Environmental Journalism and pursuing a master's degree from CU Boulder.
 In addition to journalistic storytelling, she's also a fan of biking, backpacking and experimenting with lactofermentation.
 Current term: 2017-2020.
 Contact Breanna.

-Judy Fahys covers environmental issues in the Mountain West, where climate change, the Bears Ears National Monument, the nation's radioactive legacy and other types of pollution provide endless fodder for news.
-She is the first Mountain West Reporter for the new regional network of InsideClimate News.
-Previously, she covered the environment for KUER 90.1, the NPR affiliate in Salt Lake City, and the Salt Lake Tribune.
+Judy Fahys is Mountain West Reporter for InsideClimate News and its new national environmental reporting network.
+Previously, she covered the environment for NPR Utah/KUER 90.1, in Salt Lake City, and The Salt Lake Tribune, focusing on everything from the fight over national monuments in Utah, to air pollution policy, the recreation economy, Colorado River water resources and the nation's radioactive legacy.
 A longtime member of the Society of Environmental Journalists and Investigative Reporters and Editors, she was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology.
 Current term: 2018-2021.
 Contact Judy, 801-703-8846.

 Lyndsey Gilpin is the founder and editor-in-chief of Southerly, an independent media organization about ecology, justice and culture in the American South.
 Currently based in the coalfields of Eastern Kentucky, she has covered climate change, energy and environmental justice all over the U.S. Her work has appeared in Harper's, Vice, The Daily Beast, CityLab, Undark, High Country News, FiveThirtyEight, The Washington Post, Hakai, The Atlantic, Grist, Outside and InsideClimate News.
 She earned her master's degree from Medill School of Journalism at Northwestern University.
 Current term: 2017-2020.
 Contact Lyndsey.